shyamkrishnan-sudhir/Sentiment-Analysis-Zomato-SmartInternz/README.md

 # Sentiment-Analysis-Zomato-SmartInternz

-SmartInternz Guided Project
+Sentiment Analysis Of Customer Feedback On Restaurants Using IBM Cloud

 - Shyamkrishnan Sudhir